-TPM is looking to connect with the voices of our region by hosting online meetings.
+TPM is holding meetings with artists on a monthly basis through the summer and fall.
 This is a time to share your artistic practice or to express your desire to work on TPM’s production and design teams.
-This is not a formal audition but rather a chance to meet and introduce yourself and your artistic practice.
+We are looking to meet artists from many communities, backgrounds and artistic practices.

 This call is open to artists across the disciplines – performers, visual artists, producers, writers, creators, and those whose work intersects with artists.
-Performers who have not auditioned for TPM before are encouraged to share a short piece of their choosing.
-Artists and colleagues who have worked with us before are also encouraged to book a time with Ardith.
+Artists and colleagues who have worked with us before are also encouraged to book a time to meet with Ardith.
 We miss you.
 Let’s connect!

 TPM is committed to creating a diverse, inclusive, and equitable working environment.
 TPM encourages submissions from those who self-identify as members of under-represented communities.

-Auditions and Meetings will be held over Zoom by Artistic Director Ardith Boxall
+Meetings will be held in person and online by Artistic Director Ardith Boxall

 Email submission to: [email protected]

 (Please put Meeting with Ardith in the subject line)

 For Performing Artists – Actors, Dancers, Writers, Musicians, Creators